- High cut deals first, and the turn to deal alternates. Deal 12 cards each from a 52-card pack and stack the rest face down.

 - it leaves the total unchanged.

-A Jack deducts the value of the preceding card (but counts 0 if led).
+A Jack deducts the value or cancels the effect of the preceding card (but counts 0 if led).

-A King repeats the value of the preceding card (but counts 0 if led).
+A King repeats the value or effect of the preceding card (but counts 0 if led).

 Playing a Jack therefore restores the total to what it was before.
 If a Jack is followed by a another Jack, or by a King, its effect is cancelled.
 See examples (below).